 🌴 Costa Maya Mayan Ruins & Bacalar Lagoon Excursion (Native Choice Review)

-If your cruise is stopping in Costa Maya and you’re torn between visiting the Chacchoben Mayan Ruins or relaxing at the Bacalar Lagoon, this guide covers the best of both worlds.
-After visiting Costa Maya three times in one year, the Native Choice Ruins + Lagoon excursion has become my go‑to pick for families, first‑timers, and anyone who wants a mix of culture and relaxation.
+If your cruise is stopping in Costa Maya and you’re torn between visiting the Chacchoben Mayan Ruins or relaxing at the Bacalar Lagoon, this excursion gives you both — without feeling rushed.
+After visiting Costa Maya three times in one year, the Native Choice Ruins + Lagoon tour has become my go‑to recommendation for families, first‑timers, and anyone who wants a mix of culture, nature, and easy relaxation.

-This review breaks down what’s included, what to expect at the ruins and lagoon, safety, pricing, and whether this Costa Maya excursion is worth it in 2026.
+This updated 2026 review breaks down what’s included, what to expect at each stop, safety, pricing, and whether this Costa Maya excursion is worth booking on your next cruise.

-Planning your next cruise?
+Planning your cruise?
 Explore my Cruise Hub for port guides, packing lists, and money‑saving strategies.

-Heads up: this post includes affiliate links.
-If you click and purchase, I may earn a tiny commission—think coffee money, not private‑jet money.
-It never costs you extra, and it helps me keep sharing real cruise tips and port guides.
+Heads up: This post contains affiliate links.
+If you click and purchase, I may earn a small commission (think iced‑coffee money, not yacht money).
+It never costs you extra.

-After trying multiple excursions in Costa Maya, Native Choice stands out for three reasons:
+After trying multiple Costa Maya excursions, Native Choice stands out for three reasons:

 Smaller groups than cruise‑line tours